Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

 • the skills to work both independently and as part of a team

-• fluency in a foreign language - this can be helpful, particularly if working for an international company.
+You'll also need a full driving licence.
+Fluency in a foreign language is useful if working for an international company.

 Work experience